Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Local Scenario Discretization Method

 However, with the proposed local scenario discretization method, the number of scenarios considered for $x_{ij}$ and $x_j$ might not be the same anymore.
 Therefore, denoting the scenario set for $x_j$ by $\mathcal{S'}=\{1,2,3, ..., |S'|\}$ and the scenario set for $x_{ij}$ by $\mathcal{S''}=\{1,2,3, ..., |S''|\}$, the above constraint needs to be replaced by a consistency constraint $f$ in the following form:

-In this step, we need to conserve the consistency of the scenarios so that, for example, in a special case where $|\mathcal{S''}|=|\mathcal{S'}|$, we need this relationship to be reversible.
+In this step, we need to conserve the consistency of the scenarios so that, for example, in a special case where $|\mathcal{S''}|=|\mathcal{S'}|$, this relationship is reversible.
 Thus, in this mapping function $f$, we match the scenarios $s'$ and $s''$ as follows:

 Consequently, the proposed locally discretized formulation reduces the number of weakly coupled variables and, in turn, the number of local scenarios at the subsystem level, while each subsystem still retains all the scenarios for its own demand uncertainties.
 Thus, we can maintain the flexibility in responding to the uncertain scenarios while limiting the computational effort.